Rashidun Caliphate: Taxation

 A "regular system of revenue" for Iraq was set up during Umar's caliphate.
 According to Abdus Salam Nadvi, Umar chose to set up a system of taxation of the current (non-Muslim) owners of land of the conquered people instead of distributing the land as spoils among the conquering Arabs.

 Among other benevolences reported in Muslim literature, the Rashidun were said to be lenient in their tax collection.
-He appointed capable Companions of the Prophet to organise an assessment of arable/taxable land, confiscating only land from pagan temples, "absconders and the rebellious", and some others, and set taxes according to crops raised on the land, giving the taxpayer the choice of several tax collectors to collect their taxes.
-In doing all this he sought advise from "venerable persons" for improvement of his work, including non-Muslims Dhimmi subject.
+He appointed capable companions of Muhammad to organize an assessment of arable/taxable land, confiscating land only from pagan temples, "absconders and the rebellious" and some others, while setting taxes according to the value of crops raised from the land, giving the taxpayer the choice of several tax collectors to pay their taxes to.
+In doing all this he sought advice from "venerable persons" for improvement of his work, including non-Muslim dhimmi subjects.
 Outside of Iraq, he forbade extra confiscation of crops above the rate of tribute taxation and forbade Muslims (who received stipends) from taking possession of the conquered people's land, threatening or punishing those who did.
 He also confiscated land from those who did not cultivate it.

 Caliph Ali reportedly advised a newly appointed tax collector:

 "Do not beat with while receiving revenue from any person.
 Do not take their livelihood, summer and winter garments and beasts of burden.
 Neither cause anyone stand".

-The economic resources of the State were:
+The economic resources of the state were: